-BBQ chicken sweet potato nachos are the best of both worlds – sweet and savory plus a bit of spice!
-They come together in a flash so they are the perfect quick dinner or snack.
+BBQ chicken nachos are the best of both worlds – sweet and savory plus a bit of spice!
+They come together in a flash so they are perfect for a quick dinner or snack.

 When dinner time rolls around, there is a constant battle between my husband and me.